 We believe learning is enhanced by working with real patients.
 Therefore, we organized your basic psychiatry curriculum around 13 required patient interviews, in addition to "mini" & regular lectures.
 Below you will find example syllabuses from this course.

 Psychiatric Care Block (IDPT 7040)

 After completing Basic Psychiatry in Phases I and II, students complete a 4 week Psychiatric Care Block in Phase III.
-We offer a diversity of experiences and a number of rotation sites, including Denver Health Medical Center, the Veterans Administration Medical Center, Children’s Hospital Colorado, as well as programs in Fort Collins.
+We offer a diversity of experiences and a number of rotation sites, including Denver Health Medical Center, the Veterans Administration Medical Center, and Children’s Hospital Colorado.
 Students can select to work with children, adolescents, adults, and elderly patients on inpatient, outpatient and emergency settings.
 During this block, students also attend four weekly Reflective Writing small groups, providing a structured approach to help students to consider and grow from challenging clinical experiences.
 Students also attend four Wednesday afternoon Chief Rounds, which provide didactics on a broad range of clinically-relevant topic areas.
 Please click the associated links below to see a list of our rotation sites and the course syllabus.

 In Phase IV, students can choose to pursue additional training in specialty or advanced care topics in Psychiatry.
 For those interested in pursuing Psychiatry as a career, we recommend completing either Advanced Adult Inpatient Psychiatry or Advanced Child & Adolescent Inpatient Psychiatry.
 Other rotations focus on a broad range of subspecialty areas such as addiction, Psychiatric emergencies, forensics, and eating disorders.
 Students may also choose to conduct research under the supervision of a faculty mentor (Research in Psychiatry).
 Please use the link below to see a list our phase IV courses.